captain-woof/PSXecute/README.md

 I do not care about OPSEC or anything, if one needs that, one should inspect the shellcodes and see where there are improvements ;) this is just a fun project to show that it does not have to be RISC-V. With that being said, shout out to the [riscy business blogpost](https://secret.club/2023/12/24/riscy-business.html).
 I was sleeping on LLVM and initially hacked together a call bridge that wasn't ideal until I went the transpiler route.
 If you write your own offensive VM, I suppose you should do the same.

+# Installation and Usage

+The compilation will likely only work from Linux, tested on Debian.
+You need `llvm` and a `mipsel-unknown-linux-gnu` toolchain to do the final linking.
+I used [crosstool-ng](https://github.com/crosstool-ng/crosstool-ng) to generate the latter.

 ### Compiling the VM

 ```bash